Pochette – finished at last

 It’s a Mandolin, it’s a Banjo… it’s a Banjoline

-Posted by jerry on January 9th, 2008 — Posted in Journal, Music
+Posted by Jerry on January 9th, 2008 — Posted in Journal, Music

 Some time ago My daughter acquired a banjo mandolin – an eight-string plucked/strummed instrument with the size and tuning of a mandolin – but with a small banjo-like skin for the sounding board.
 Although the frets were (unusually) in tune, the instrument was in poor shape with the wooden soundbox collapsing at either end resulting in an unplayable high action.